jacobhm98/jacobhm98.github.io/content/posts/chess_mcp.md

 The standard LLM is sandboxed to a chat interface.
 Of course, you can interact with it through an API and construct business logic for when it gets invoked and how it's responses are handled in a traditional SaaS as if it were just another service dependency.

-This likely works great for simpler AI based applications, you know deterministically at what point in your UX flow the LLM should be invoked, and what you want to use its data for.
+This likely works great for simpler AI based applications, you know deterministically at what point in your UX flow the LLM should be invoked, and what you want to use its answer for.
 However, the LLM is fundamentally still 'just' text in -> text out.

 If you've spent any time at all sifting through the AI circlejerk present in various unspecified internet ecosystems, you, like I, know the agentic revolution is coming.

 #### What is the agentic revolution?

-The agentic revolution is the u/dystopian vision of a near future where a team of agents can do somewhere between most and all of common knowledge worker tasks.
+The agentic revolution is the dys/utopian vision of a near future where a team of agents can do somewhere between most and all of common knowledge worker tasks.

 A thought experiment: